OmicEra/OmicLearn/README.md

   python -m omiclearn
   ```

- - After starting the streamlit server, the OmicLearn page should be automatically opened in your browser (Default link: [`http://localhost:8501`](http://localhost:8501)
+ - After starting the Streamlit server, the OmicLearn page should be automatically opened in your browser (Default link: [`http://localhost:8501`](http://localhost:8501)

 ## Getting Started with OmicLearn